Here are the papers I have written that relate to my current research

 Proof of a Conjecture of Batyrev and Nill,

-(with David Favero), to appear in the
+(with David Favero),

 - Abstract: We prove equivalences of derived categories for the